 Statistical Brief #105 shows average estimated cost of a hospital stay for back problems was over $14,000 in 2008 for a 2-day stay (primary diagnosis), or $11,000 for an average 4.3 day length of stay, if the back problem was just one of other diagnoses for admission.
 Actual charges would have been higher.
 Average age for an Emergency Dept. visit for a back problem was 44.
 Report by AHRQ (respected federal gov’t. agency), 2011.
 Using simple medical inflation rate, a cost of $14,000 in 2008 would be close to $19,000 in 2019.
 Charges could easily be 3 to 4 times higher, or $76,000.

+Find an overview and estimated costs for bariatric weight loss surgery.
 Federal government summary of different types of weight-loss surgery estimates average cost is $15,000 to $25,000 (2016).
 By the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) of NIH

 Admission to a hospital in 2008 for a principal diagnosis of diabetes cost an average of $8612 (close to $12,000 in 2019 dollars, as estimated true cost – note, prices would have been higher), and required a 5.0 day length of stay.
 Average age was 53, with 72% coming through the Emergency room (ED).
 AHRQ Statistical Brief #93 published Aug.
 2010 (latest available)